EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Routing Distributions

-The data generation pipeline integrates rigorous deduplication protocols to ensure content diversity, implementing ROUGE-L and Simhash-based deduplication during instance generation: any newly generated instance is discarded if its ROUGE-L similarity exceeds 0.7 against any prior instance or if its Simhash similarity—quantified by a Hamming distance threshold of $\le 3$—indicates substantial overlap.
-For the open-ended subset, subsequent to AI pre-screening, 5\% of batches (with 10 samples per batch) are randomly selected for clinical validation conducted by domain experts.
-If errors or inappropriate samples are identified in a selected batch, the generation strategy or model associated with the batch’s source data is subjected to retrospective analysis and adjustment (e.g., model replacement).
-This targeted revision mechanism facilitates the resolution of potential issues in the generation process, thereby sustaining enhancements to the reliability of the overall dataset.

-\subsection{Routing Distributions}
+\section{Routing Distributions}

-In this section, we conduct a comprehensive analysis of the routing distribution within the MoE framework to rigorously evaluate its efficacy and load-balancing performance.
-As illustrated in Figure 5, the aggregate routing frequencies across all experts exhibit a remarkably balanced pattern, demonstrating that no single expert is disproportionately over- or under-utilized.
+As shown in Figure \ref{expert_distribution}, we conduct a comprehensive analysis of the routing distribution within the MoE framework on the test set to rigorously evaluate its efficacy and load-balancing performance.
+As illustrated in the accompanying figure, the aggregate routing frequencies across all experts exhibit a remarkably balanced pattern, demonstrating that no single expert is disproportionately over- or under-utilized.
 Delving deeper into modality-specific routing behavior, we observe that the overwhelming majority of dispatched tokens correspond to image data, whereas textual tokens constitute a markedly smaller fraction.
 This pronounced imbalance originates from an inherent bias in our dataset composition: although we possess 208,941 radiological reports, these are accompanied by 1.47 million key-frame ultrasound images.
 Consequently, each individual report is associated with multiple images, thereby skewing the token distribution toward visual content and explaining the dominant image-centric routing observed across experts.

-\subsection{Visualization}
+\section{Visualization}